 - The DMC will provide the District Transitional Ministries Coach and/or a Transitional Leader, to give oversight and encouragement to both the PC and DC.
 The District might also provide financial assistance.

-For more information contact Eugene Neudorf, the Transitional Ministries Coach for the CCD.
-Eugene will be able to provide you more detail about the Transitional Process and its value to a church in Transition.
-He will also help you find a Transitional Leader and providing coaching to both the church in transition and their Transitional Leader throughout the process.
+For more informationcontact Eugene Neudorf (email@example.com), the Director of Church Development (Transitional Ministries Coach) for the CCD.
+Eugene will be able to provide you with more detail about the Transitional Process and its value to a church in Transition.
+He will also help you find a Transitional Leader and provide Coaching throughout the transitional process as needed, both to the Church in Transition and the Transitional Leader.